-If you’re a foodie or you’re just curious about the local foods, head down to Yongxing Food Street and be mesmerized by the wide array of traditional Shaanxi food.
+If you’re a foodie or you’re just curious about the local food scene, head down to Yongxing Fang food street and be mesmerized by the wide array of traditional Shaanxi food.
 The street is found within ancient Xi’an through Zhongshan Gate, a historic part of the city that’s marked by ancient buildings and a decorated archway.
 However, the historic architecture isn’t why both locals and tourists love this street; it’s the food.
-Yongxing boasts treats from all over the province, like Qishan Ganmianpi which is basically a noodle dish.
-You should also seek out Roujiamo, the local version of a hamburger.
-Good things are also said about Jingyang Pebble Baked Cake.
+Yongxing boasts treats from all over the province, like qishan ganmianpi, which is basically a noodle dish.
+You should also seek out roujiamo, the local version of a hamburger.
+Good things are also said about jingyang pebble-baked cake.
 Whatever you choose to try, a food tour through this street should be the perfect introduction to the local delicacies.

 Xian Small-Group 3-Hour Night Food Tour with Local Beers

 You’ll hear lots of stories about Huaqing Pool, most of which are love stories between Emperor Xuanzong and Yang Guifei.
 You’ll hear how these two love birds spent hours here composing music.
 However, aside from the tales of romance, Huaqing’s story goes deeper and farther back.
 Thanks to the naturally occurring hot springs, several dynasties opted to have their palaces built here to take advantage of the warm waters.
 Of course, the palace was updated with each dynasty before it faced significant destruction in the wake of the An Lushan rebellion.
 However, it was later rebuilt and Huaqing Pool is presently the site of five hot spring pools.
 This spot also boasts a pear garden and the Nine Dragon Lake, among other attractions that you can explore.

 Xi'an Chang Hen Ge Evening Show Ticket in Huaqing Pool